Skip to content

 animus plugin ping--name <NAME>, --include-system-path

-Default discovery order (no --include-system-path): ~/.animus/plugins.yaml (or the legacy ~/.config/animus/plugins.yaml only when the new registry is absent) → .animus/plugins/ → global install dir ($ANIMUS_PLUGIN_DIR when set, otherwise ~/.animus/plugins/) → $ANIMUS_PLUGIN_PATH.
+Default discovery order (no --include-system-path): project-local tier (.animus/plugins/ dir scan, then the .animus/plugins.yaml project registry) → ~/.animus/plugins.yaml (or the legacy ~/.config/animus/plugins.yaml only when the new registry is absent) → global install dir ($ANIMUS_PLUGIN_DIR when set, otherwise ~/.animus/plugins/) → $ANIMUS_PLUGIN_PATH.
 With --include-system-path, $PATH is appended.
+The project-local tier wins name collisions, so a project-scoped install shadows both registry-recorded and global installs of the same name.

 animus plugin list --json returns a top-level warnings array when a configured plugin failed its --manifest probe (binary missing, exited non-zero, returned non-JSON, etc.).
 Human output emits each warning to stderr.
 The animus.plugin.list MCP tool carries the same warnings field.